 Later on at the clock tower, our three main ladies have a team meeting.
 Helena tells Dinah that she was wrong in saying that trust was something that needed to be earned, describing it more as a gift.
 Since Lance helped the team out, Kyle is finally willing to believe in their youngest member.
 From there, Dinah confirms Barbara’s research by admitting that her last is Redmond.
 She also explains that her original mother left her with foster parents at the age of six, whom convinced her to be ashamed of her metahuman powers and hide them from the world, even willing to send her to a facility in order to fully suppress them when she ultimately couldn’t bear to do so anymore.
 As such, Dinah initially lied about her past since she was worried that she would be sent back to them if her teammates knew from the start, especially since being with the team has made her feel like she was at home for the first time in her life.
 As such, Helena decides to take her to the kitchen to see what Alfred prepped for dinner.

 Following a quick scene the next day where Barbara surprises Wade by making up their dinner date in her classroom, we immediately shift back over to the clock tower at sunset as Helena talks to Gordon on how fighting alongside Det.
 Reese felt like a “first date” to her.
 They then discuss on what Slick would want with such high-end artillery, since there’s easier things to steal for the Black Market.
 As such, they wonder to whom he was he being a front man for.
-Afterwards, Episode 2 ends at Dr. Quinzel’s office as Kyle tells her that she would like to continue therapy before mentioning that she’s met a guy, to which Harleen asks her about this particular man.
+Afterwards, Episode 2 ends at Dr. Quinzel’s office as Kyle tells her that she would like to continue their therapy sessions before mentioning that she’s met a guy, to which Harleen asks her about this particular man.

 Episode 3 (“Prey For The Hunter”) opens with Huntress fighting off a thief while attempting to return a guy’s fanney pack.
 During the scuffle, she chats with Barbara about wanting to try out a social life.
 After she returns said item to the civilian and allows him to escape, she soon finds out that the felon is a metahuman with a snake-like tongue and can shoot acidic venom.
 After evading his poisonous shot (with only some minor damage to her outfit), Helena responds by tossing the perp over a dumpster.
 Suddenly, she hears a groan as the thief is flung back across the receptacle before she finds him somehow killed by the similar toxin.